Nevermore233/PGpath/README.md

 **Step 2: Branch-Node Inference**

 `pgpath_infer.py` standardizes the population-level k-mer feature vector using `pgpath_scaler_stats.csv` and predicts branch-node labels with the trained PGpath model.
+Before prediction, the program validates feature names, numeric values, selected k-mer/scaler order, and model dimensions.
+Invalid padded output classes are masked before branch labels are decoded.

 The prediction file has the following format: